NAB starts grilling Shahbaz, also summons his son Salman

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-In the investigation that followed, Fawad and Shahbaz appeared together, during which the latter said he would bring proof.
-Subsequently, NAB granted time to Shahbaz to gather proof, but he could not produce anything.
+In the investigation that followed, Fawad and Shahbaz appeared together, during which the latter said he would bring proofs.
+Subsequently, NAB granted time to Shahbaz to gather proofs, but he could not produce anything.

-In the investigation that followed, Fawad and Shahbaz appeared together, during which the latter said he would bring proof.
-Subsequently, NAB granted time to Shahbaz to gather proof, but he could not produce anything.
+In the investigation that followed, Fawad and Shahbaz appeared together, during which the latter said he would bring proofs.
+Subsequently, NAB granted time to Shahbaz to gather proofs, but he could not produce anything.

 Comments